Jharmony/Weavers-Resources/PermaHacks2.md

 >
 > ## Judging and Submissions
 >
-> To accommodate this change, we will conduct **asynchronous judging**.
-Each hacker team is required to submit a **4-5 minute video demonstration** of their project.
+> Each hacker team is required to submit a **4-5 minute video demonstration** of their project.
 The video should cover:
 >
 > - The features of your project
 > - Your reasons for building it